-In the case studies, such requirements were the main drivers for proactive innovation, as shown in Chart 2.
-These opportunities created by client requirements were exploited mainly by small- and medium-sized enterprises.
+In the case studies, such requirements were the main drivers for proactive innovation, as shown in Chart 3.
+These opportunities created by client requirements were exploited mainly by smalland medium-sized enterprises.
 This highlights the importance of building and maintaining relationships with key clients.

-Case study 1 Case study 2 Case study 3 Case study 4 Case study 5 Case study 6 Client wanted to minimise whole-of-life costs Client's contract provided innovation incentives Client wanted improved time/cost/ quality outcomes During the project, time and cost started to blow-out and needed containment Client attracted by the weight and corrosion benefits of a new material During bridge repair faults were found in new concrete beams Case study 7 Case study 8 dy 8 Case study 9 Case study 10 Case study 11 Case study 12 Client (local council) wanted to educate community re water saving technologies During site remediation highly toxic materials were unexpectedly found Client had tight time-line; needed to keep stadium operating during construction Client needed to gain better control of fluctuating humidity and temperature levels Client had tight time-line; wanted better than usual time/cost/ quality outcomes Client was constrained by restrictive community and environmental requirements and needed new solution
+Case study 1 Case study 2 Case study 3 Case study 4 Case study 5 Case study 6 Client wanted to minimise whole-of-life costs provided improved time/ project, time by innovation cost/ quality and cost started ar incentives outcomes to blow-out be Client attracted by the weight and corrosion benefits of a new material During bridge repair faults were found in new concrete beams Case study 7 Case study 8 Case study 9 Case study 10 Case study 11 Case study 12 Client (local council) wanted to educate community re water saving technologies During site remediation highly toxic materials were unexpectedly found Client had tight time-line; needed to keep stadium operating during construction Client needed to gain better control of fluctuating humidity and temperature levels Client had tight time-line; wanted better than usual time/ cost/ quality outcomes Client was constrained by restrictive community and environmental requirements and needed new solution

-Chart 2 Drivers of innovation on case study projects
+Chart 3 Drivers of innovation on case study projects